 Chew on this cute DIY costume!
 Gather up balloons, felt and silver ribbon: that's about all you need to create your own bubblegum costume.
 While this version features a pink dress, we think a pink t-shirt would work just as well for a kids Halloween costume.
 Find the step-by-step instructions at Studio DIY.

 Dig out an old pair of pants and your trusty black Sharpie for this easy DIY Halloween costume.
 With a snip of scissors and a light coat of green make-up, you'll soon have Frankenstein's monster lurching out your front door.
 Find all the DIY details on Amber's post here.

-Clear and white balloons pop all over a set of white PJs for this easy DIY Halloween costume—it's bubbly bath time on the go!
-Primary has all the instructions so you can make your own, then take that rubber ducky for a spin around the block.
+Clear and white balloons pop all over a set of white PJs for this easy DIY Halloween costume—it's bubble bath time on the go!
+Primary has all the instructions so you can make your own, and then take that rubber ducky for a spin around the block.

 Pick your kiddo's favorite emoji and whip up this cute Halloween costume that's easy to customize.
 You'll be running after your smiley face trick-or-treating in no time.
 Hello, Wonderful shows you how you can make your own with not much more than cardboard and paint.